jefo2k/python-daily-pills/pills/day-010/README.md

 `//` | Floor division | `x // y`

 ## Python Assignment Operators

+Assignment operators are used to assign values to variables:

 Operator | Example | Same As
 --- | --- | ---